-In the comics, they tended to actually act like ninja.
+- In the comics, they tended to actually act like ninja.
 In the arc when they infiltrate TCRI, they sneak into the building, spoofing cameras and using card spoofers and suchlike.
 When they're in a lounge and two employees walk through, they don't notice anything.
-Then we see the reverse angle with turtles hiding behind couches, plants, etc. After the employees leave and the turtles come out, one asks the other where Mike is.
+Then we see the reverse angle with turtles hiding behind couches, plants, etc. After the employees leave and the turtles come out, one asks the other where Raph is.
 "On the light, where else?"
-Mike then bounces off a chair to the ground, on his way down from the lightshade which could not possibly support a 150 lb turtle.
+Raph then bounces off a chair to the ground, on his way down from the lightshade which could not possibly support a 150 lb turtle.

 - The "evil" ninja in 3 Ninjas.
 Here's the Nostalgia Critic to explain.
 "You're only supposed to wear [ninja outfits] in the dark, you morons!"
 High Noon at Mega Mountain takes this to a whole new level - three men called "Big Dawgs" chase Colt and Tum Tum to the set of a Western play.
 The Big Dawgs actually take off their clothing to reveal their ninja outfits underneath!
 In the middle of the day, and in plain sight of the kids, too!
-Subverted, however, late in the movie, where the boys are appropriately fighting off ninjas in a dark basement.

-Full Metal Ninja has a ninja with a pink uniform and other brightly colored ninjas who wear a bandana that says NINJA on their foreheads.
+- Full Metal Ninja has a ninja with a pink uniform and other brightly colored ninjas who wear a bandana that says NINJA on their foreheads.
 See Godfrey Ho Ninja Movies for more details.

 "Do ninjas typically drop into a location in plain view and then use machine guns and hand grenades?
 Because if so, I really misunderstood the point of ninjas."

-Averted and then played terribly straight in Sam Peckinpah's The Killer Elite (1975).
+- Zigzagged in Sam Peckinpah's The Killer Elite (1975).
 The ninjas who try assassinating Chung at the airport are dressed as civilian passengers.
 Later Chung's daughter dresses up in black kabuki-gear while on the docks at night; while she blends in well, she's easily caught by Hansen.
-In the climax, the heroes have an epic battle with a team of ninja assassins who are all dressed in gunmetal grey robes, the same color as the hull of the derelict battleship on which they had laid out an ambush.
+In the climax the heroes have an epic battle with a team of ninja assassins who are all dressed in gunmetal grey robes, the same color as the hull of the derelict warship on which they had laid out an ambush.
 But then the head ninja appears, and he's wearing the stereotypical black robes that make him stick out like a sore thumb.
 It's suggested however that he does this for ceremonial reasons, as he's not making any attempt to hide.

-- In Discworld's Night Watch, where a young Vetinari is able to assassinate the Patrican by shunning the traditional, stylish (and comparatively conspicuous) assassins' black for green paint and tiger stripes.
-However, he still carries the black for the final inhumation (like exhumation but before you're dead) as it would be terrible form not to.
+- In Discworld's Night Watch, a young Vetinari is able to assassinate the Patrican by shunning the traditional, stylish (and comparatively conspicuous) assassins' black for green paint and tiger stripes.
+However, he still carries the black for the final inhumation as it would be terrible form not to.